Chapter 2:

 What the hell had Oji done?

-He turned it over in his head as he trailed after the children obliviously skipping ahead with their sweets for the yokai garden, his hands in his pockets.
+Later, he turned it over in his head as he trailed after the children obliviously skipping ahead for their last stop, his hands in his pockets.
 Yakuza?
-What'd he done that would catch the eye of the local group in town?
+What'd he done that'd catch the eye of the local group in town?
 Fingers spinning the talisman in his pocket, he slipped the top out briefly, the jade glinting.
 No doubt gambling was to blame.

 "I'm taking his money out back and burying it in a casket," he muttered to himself, blowing a lock of hair out of his face with an exasperated breath.
 What the hell was the old man thinking, gambling with yakuza?